iamsiva11/PySpark-learn/PySpark-guide.md

 #### Union

-when you have data coming from multiple streams , but you want to collate them all together
+* When you have data coming from multiple streams , but you want to collate them all together

 RDD1 = sc.parallelize(xrange(5,14))
 RDD2 = sc.parallelize(xrange(10))